Shashwatpandey4/DataFlux/README.md

 # DataFlux

-DataFlux is a flexible, pluggable data pipeline for simulating and emitting streaming events to multiple sinks (HTTP, Mock, etc.), with support for multi-region, multi-sink, and real-time metrics.
+DataFlux is a high-throughput data simulation framework designed to generate and ingest large-scale streaming data for analytics and testing.

+**Scale:**
+- DataFlux can simulate data at the terabyte (TB) scale, generating approximately 5.7 TB of data per day at peak throughput on a single node.

 ---